-Nonetheless, calculations to date suggest that a major step up in climate finance from all sources will be needed-concessional grants and credits, multilateral, and bilateral official non-concessional loans, private flows, philanthropy, and innovative finance.
+Nonetheless, calculations to date suggest that a major step up in climate finance from all sources will be needed-concessional grants and credits, multilateral and bilateral official nonconcessional loans, private flows, philanthropy, and innovative finance.
 The mix of required sources implies that a single aggregate commitment confounds accountability and confuses dialogue by mixing apples and oranges.
-Developing countries should instead organize themselves for more granular financial commitments, including: more aid for low-income and vulnerable countries; compensation for loss and damage from climate change; a new mandate and larger ambition for multilateral development banks; and a serious effort to mobilize private financing and drive down its cost by smart use of official guarantees and other de-risking instruments.
+Developing countries should instead organize themselves for more granular financial commitments, including more aid for low-income and vulnerable countries, compensation for loss and damage from climate change, a new mandate and larger ambition for multilateral development banks, and a serious effort to mobilize private financing and drive down its cost by smart use of official guarantees and other de-risking instruments.

-Key implications and recommendations: Some developing country "asks" and responsibilities
+Key Implications and Recommendations: Some Developing Country "Asks" and Responsibilities

 Taken together, these chapters give deep texture to the practical issues that EMDEs are confronting as keys to global climate action, with priorities varying and evolving according to country context.
-Each country has significant global climate responsibilities alongside their own national interests to provide opportunity for their populations.
+Each country has significant global climate responsibilities alongside its own national interest to provide opportunity for its population.
 A common theme is the need for more and better international support.